alimkb/alimkb/README.md

 # Hey there!
 I'm Ali Morakabi 👋

+I am a creative software engineer who enjoys learning and making things better.
+I have built successful websites in businesses, companies and in the in-house sector for over 15 years.
+Here you'll find some fun little projects that I've coded as a way to discover something new.

 <!--
 **alimkb/alimkb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.